iterative/dvc.org/content/blog/2021-07-06-hyperparam-tuning.md

 or the learning rate for gradient descent.

 These parameters are different from model parameters because we can't get them from training our model.
-They are used to _create_ the model.
-Optimizing these means running training steps for different kinds of models to see how accurate the results are.
-We can only get the best hyperparameters from iterating through different values and seeing how they effect our accuracy.
+They are used to _create_ the model we train with.
+Optimizing these values means running training steps for different kinds of models to see how accurate the results are.
+We can get the best model from iterating through different hyperparameters values and seeing how they effect our accuracy.

 That's why we do hyperparameter tuning.
 There are a couple common methods that we'll do some code examples with: grid search and random search.